blogs banner

 Application Virtualization

 This type encapsulates an application from the underlying operating system on which it executes.
 Instead of installing a fully virtualized application in the traditional sense, it executes through a virtualization layer, thereby boosting portability and compatibility.
-It allows multiple virtual machines VM to run on a single physical hardware resource.
+It allows applications to run in isolated containers independent of the host OS, improving compatibility across systems.

 Desktop Virtualization